bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 Notebook Slides
 ~~~~~~~~~~~~~~~

-It is possible to use a Jupyter Notebook in conjunction with `Reveal.js`_
+It is possible to use a notebook in conjunction with `Reveal.js`_
 to generate slideshows from notebook cell content.
 It is also possible to
 include standalone (i.e. non-server) Bokeh plots in such sideshows, however,
 some steps must be followed to correctly display the output.
 Primarily: **the